 What seemed to hold the women back was their own over-concern about the opinions of others: wanting to be liked, needing to appear attractive or for fear of outshining others or getting too much attention.

 C’mon ladies!
-You are capable.
-Own it, dammit.
-Then go do something about it.
+We're capable, let's own it.
+Most importantly, go do something about it.

 #selfesteem #selfconfidence #positivenews #positiveinformation #coronavirusreading #covid19reading #pandemicreading #staypositive #LifeInspiration #WinniethePooh #ChristopherRobin #GloriaSteinem #happiness #coping #action #mentalhealth #doubt #narcissism #selfishness #selfies #selfpromotion #attention #TDJakes #opinionsofothers #participationmedals #coddling #NormanVincentPeale #HeatherDavis #UrbanNaturalDesigns #courage #selftalk #actasif #confidencegap